the-catalyst/Vision-Projects/README.md

 # Vision-Projects
-The computer vision and Image segmentation projects I have undertaken.
+The computer vision and Semantic Segmentation projects I have undertaken.

 ## Galaxy Zoo - The Galaxy Challenge
 **A Multi-Regression model for classification of Morphology of Galaxies.**